Skip to Content

 This is due to the limited time and intensity of the sunlight that reaches plants through a window.
 Some plant varieties thrive with filtered and/or indirect sunlight, but not peppers.

 For indoor growers, I recommend using an efficient grow light for seedlings or full plants.
-In particular, LEDs are becoming more affordable and can ensure your plants get a strong start to the season.
+In particular, LEDs are more affordable than ever and can ensure your plants get a strong start to the season.

-I highly recommend Viparspectra’s p1000 LED light for a great, versatile indoor light.
+I highly recommend Viparspectra’s p1000 LED light for a starter grow light.

 If you must use a window for growing peppers, find a south-facing window that is not obstructed by trees or other shading objects.
 South is the ideal direction because it will receive morning, mid-day and afternoon sunlight (in the Northern hemisphere).